 Brought to you by SBS, Multicultural NSW and International Education Services, the CCP is an online training program aimed at helping organisations navigate and maximise the benefits of cultural diversity in the workplace.
-The training is made up of nine easy-to-use multimedia learning modules and includes animations, activities and video interviews featuring real stories and workplace experiences.
+The training is divided into two dedicated courses, Core Inclusion and Culture, and includes animations, activities and video interviews featuring real stories and workplace experiences.

-Organisations can arrange for employees to access the CCP via app, web browser, or Learning Management System (LMS).
-The CCP can also be accessed by individuals (who are not part of a company training scheme) via an app on mobile devices.
+Organisations can arrange for employees to access the CCP via web browser or Learning Management System (LMS).
+The CCP can also be accessed by individuals (who are not part of a company training scheme) via web browser.

 The CCP is supported by the Cultural Atlas - an extensive online resource providing detailed and practical information about a range of cultures.
 The Cultural Atlas is constantly updated, and can be extremely useful when doing business with a range of cultures in Australia or abroad.